hjellinek/ctk-core/docs/README.md

                     .matches("[ACTGN]+");
 ```

-The CTK communicates with a running target server, but it doesn't (currently) manage the target server's lifecycle).
+The CTK communicates with a running target server, but it does not manage the target server's lifecycle.
 The CTK outputs:

-- common [xUnit]() output text files (.txt,.xml) and .tap (for [Test Anything Protocol](https://testanything.org/) users)
+- text files: .txt, .xml from Junit, and .tap from [tap4j](http://tap4j.org/)  ([Test Anything Protocol](https://testanything.org/))
-- console output (including any test logs until you configure them to accumulate in files)
+- console output (including any test logs, until you configure them to accumulate in files)
 - HTML files of test results, linked to test source/javadoc
 - HTML 'site' of contributor, dependency reports, source code, javadoc, etc